sappy-69/Nuvio-Wiki/docs/addons/index.md

 #### AIOStreams

-AIOStreams is the most popular "super-addon" — it aggregates results from multiple underlying scrapers (Torrentio, Comet, Stremthru, and others) into a single, highly customizable feed.
+AIOStreams is the most popular "super-addon" — it aggregates results from multiple underlying scrapers (Meteor, Comet, Stremthru, and others) into a single, highly customizable feed.
 Because it is self-hostable, community members run their own instances:

 | Instance | Hosted By |
 |---|---|